Driving in Singapore: Certificate of Entitlement

 New car buyers are required to buy a Certificate of Entitlement (COE), which is valid for ten years.
-Thereafter, car owners have to renew the COE at the Prevailing Quota Premium (PQP) at 5 or 10 year premium rate.
+Thereafter, car owners have to renew the COE at the Prevailing Quota Premium (PQP) at five or ten year premium rate.
 Extension for two or three years of the typical car lifespan is only for those who have special difficulties.

 Car buyers can scrap the car earlier than the typical car lifespan.
 However, if the car has already reached past 10 years, car owners can only receive the PQP amount of the remaining unused portion.
 There are provisions for a rebate of the COE if the car is scrapped before 10 years, with the Open Market price of the car playing a significant role.

 While the term "bidding" is often used, but in practice new car dealers assist in the process.
 The fee of each COE is added on to the costs of a new car based on engine size—Category A is 1,600 cc engine and below and engine power output less than 97 kilowatts; Category B is 1,601 cc engine and above—and or the engine power output exceeds 97 kW lower for Category A vehicles.

 Other COE categories include for motorcycles, goods vehicles and buses and also the Open Category which Cat A and B can/may utilise.

+The number of COEs available to the public is regulated by the Vehicle Quota System (VQS) that is calculated every six months based on three conditions: